 Features and Ease of Use

-Maru Internet offers two shared hosting categories namely, Giga Web Hosting and Secure SSL Web Hosting.
+Maru Internet offers two shared hosting categories: Giga Web Hosting and Secure SSL Web Hosting.
 There are three plans under each category.
-Aside from a slight difference in storage space and traffic, the main difference is the Let’s Encrypt SSL that’s provided on the Secure SSL hosting.
+Aside from a slight difference in storage space and traffic, the main difference is the Let’s Encrypt SSL certificate that’s provided on the Secure SSL hosting option.

 These are some of the other features that you get on the plans: